mscroggs/arctans/README.md

 If you want to contribute, but are unsure where to start, have a look at the [issues labelled "good first issue"](https://github.com/mscroggs/arctans/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

-On opening a pull request, unit tests and ruff amy mypy style checks will run.
+On opening a pull request, unit tests and ruff and mypy style checks will run.
 You can click on these in the pull request to see where (if anywhere) there are errors in your code.

 ## Code of conduct